Gordon Craig Theatre: The English Sinfonia

 The English Sinfonia was an orchestra who made the Gordon Craig Theatre their home in 1997.
 To celebrate the residency, they commissioned Michael Nyman to write Strong on Oaks, Strong on the Causes of Oaks, a five-movement orchestral work taking its name from the Anglo-Saxon name of the town, "Sithenaece" meaning "Strong on Oaks".
-The English Sinfonia's conductors, leaders and soloists at the Gordon Craig Theatre included Bramwell Tovey, Janice Graham, Nicolae Moldoveanu, John Lill, John Farrer, Julian Llloyd Webber and Evelyn Glennie.
+The English Sinfonia's conductors, leaders and soloists at the Gordon Craig Theatre included Bramwell Tovey, Janice Graham, Nicolae Moldoveanu, John Lill, John Farrer, Julian Lloyd Webber and Evelyn Glennie.
 The residency at the Gordon Craig Theatre ended in 2006.

 Saturday Mornings 1975–1993

 Saturday Morning shows for children were an integral part of the Gordon Craig programme in the theatre's early years.
 Jack Mayes lived and performed in the town and was a popular Stevenage personality, performing alongside his puppet Hairy Harry as "the almost famous Jack Mayes".
 His shows ran from 1975 until 1993, when he finally called it a day at The Gordon Craig Theatre.